 Twigology -Working with Naturals

 Working with naturals found from nature can be an ever-evolving pursuit in itself.
-With a little imagination, nature can be your hardware store.
+With a little imagination, nature can be your craft and supply store.
+Grab a cuppa and dig in.
+You’ll find a lot of ideas in here.

 Twigs can be used for a lot of props in a mini garden.
 A variety of furniture can be made, chairs, benches, fairy huts, arbors, decks and more.
-If you want fun and fantasy that doesn’t cost much, twigs are an endless source of inspiration and crafting.
+If you want fun and fantasy to add to your fairy garden or miniature garden that doesn’t cost much, twigs are an endless source of inspiration and crafting.
+In the fairy realm, almost anything goes, but in our miniature gardening where realism is critical, stick with the “faux bois” idea for the most realistic accessories.

-– Bend them for miniature arbors and trellises when they are just harvested and still supple.
-If you don’t have time to complete the project right there and then, at least bend them and let them dry in the right sized box, with a gentle curve to the top and the sides parallel to each other.
-You can put the cross pieces on later by wrapping floral wire neatly around where the two pieces join.
+- Bend them for miniature arbors and trellises when they are just harvested and still supple.
+(See the new video below!)
+If you don’t have time to complete the project right there and then, at least bend them and let them dry the “right way” by bending them gently into the right sized box, with a gentle curve to the top and the sides parallel to each other.
+You can put the cross pieces on later by wrapping wire neatly around where the two pieces join.

-– After the twig dries, you’ll have to tighten the wire to make it rigid as the twig will shrink a bit.
-Drill or poke a small rod (some twigs will have soft centers) right into the bottom of the post/twig to make the fence stay upright in the garden soil.
+- Drill or poke a small rod (some twigs will have soft centers) right into the bottom of the post/twig to make the fence stay upright in the garden soil.

 - Experiment with branches from perennials too.
 After they fade in the fall, you’ll see the twiggy structure of the plant, and then see the potential.